Safe Path to School Program

 About the Program

-Currently, the Safe Path to School Program aims to increase community safety by providing a positive, trusted adult presence for students as they travel to and from school and connecting this network of adults with existing violence intervention efforts.
+The Safe Path Program aims to increase community safety by providing a positive, trusted adult presence for students as they travel to and from school and connecting this network of adults with existing violence intervention efforts.

 Working collaboratively with the Philadelphia School District, the Penn Injury Science Center will build upon these efforts by…